JonasMPN/pdf_comments_to_tex/README.md

 - [ ] write all existing categroies & subcategories to categories.json
 - [ ] allow categories.json to map categories to one another
 - [ ] allow multiple categories per note
-- [ ] test for comments added in other suites than adobe acrobat reader
+- [ ] test for comments added in other suites than Adobe Acrobat Reader
 - [ ] discard and collect PDFs that have no notes
 - [ ] add logging

 # Creating the .tex file

 - [X] create section structure based on .json structure
-- [X] add papername, author, date, doi
+- [X] add paper name, author, date, doi
 - [X] method to create tables for general, question, answered, "all others"
 - [X] adjust table creation to adhere to maximum width (class LimitTabular)
 - [ ] turn author(s), date, doi, into single row three column table